thomasebsmith/armadillo/README.md

 # Armadillo
 #### A JavaScript interpreter written in Rust

-Armadillo is a fast, easy-to-use interpreter for JavaScript.
+Armadillo is a fast, easy-to-use interpreter for ECMAScript (JavaScript).
 It is written in Rust.

 ## Goals
 **Performance**: Armadillo should be as fast as leading JavaScript interpeters like SpiderMonkey and V8.

 **Compliance**: Armadillo should be completely standards-compliant.
-Right now, Armadillo is targeting the ECMAScript 2018 standard.
+Right now, Armadillo is targeting the ECMAScript 2020 standard.

 **Code cleanliness**: Armadillo should be thoroughly documented and tested.
 It should be easy for experienced developers to understand what any segment of